To be considered an applicant must:

 - How do you see the certificate program advancing your professional goals?

-- If you are applying for the available Faculty Scholarship, state so in the Personal Goal Statement and also provide a separate letter of support from your AuD program director.
+- If you are applying for the available Faculty Scholarship (see more details below), state so in the Personal Goal Statement and also provide a separate letter of support from your AuD program director.

-- The references should be from persons familiar with the applicant's academic work, employment record, and/or personal characteristics.
+- The references should be from persons familiar with the applicant's academic work, employment record, and/or personal characteristics and who not related to the applicant.

 - Official transcripts must be submitted directly to the Office of Admissions, not to the student.
 A transcript marked "issued to student" is not acceptable, even when delivered in a sealed envelope.

-- An international student whose degree was completed outside of the U.S. will be required to submit a document-by-document credential review from an accredited agency, which evidences all post-secondary studies completed.
+- An international student whose degree was completed outside of the U.S. will be required to submit a document-by-document credential review from a NACES recognized agency, which evidences all post-secondary studies completed.

 Entrance examinations are not a requirement for acceptance into these programs.
-However, if you have taken a test such as Miller Analogies Test (MAT), Graduate Record Examination (GRE) or ETS PRAXIS and would like to include them in your Admissions file, your test results may be sent directly to the Salus University Admissions Office.
+However, if you have taken a test such as Miller Analogies Test (MAT), Graduate Record Examination (GRE) or ETS PRAXIS and would like to include them in your admissions file, your test results may be sent directly to the Office of Admissions.

 - All credentials submitted on behalf of an applicant become a part of that applicant’s file with the University and cannot be returned.